apache/nifi/nifi-stateless/README.md

 - `bucketId` : The UUID of the Bucket containing the flow
 - `flowId` : The UUID of the flow to run
 - `flowVersion` : _Optional_ - The Version of the flow to run.
 If not present or equal to -1, then the latest version of the flow will be used.
+- `flowXmlPath` : _Optional_ - The path on the filesystem to a valid `flow.xml.gz`, used only with `RunFromFlowXml`.
+Defaults to `/opt/nifi/nifi-current/conf/flow.xml.gz`
 - `materializeContent` : _Optional_ - Whether or not the contents of the FlowFile should be stored in Java Heap so that they can be read multiple times.
 If this value is `false`, the contents of any input FlowFile will be read as a stream of data and not buffered into heap.
 However, this means that the contents can be read only one time.
 This can be useful if transferring large files from HDFS to another HDFS instance or directory, for example, and contains a simple flow such as `ListHDFS -> FetchHDFS -> PutHDFS`.
 In this flow, the contents of the files will be buffered into Java Heap if the